clyde80/i3-configuration/scripts/README.md

 battery -- Used to display the battery percentage in yabar.
 Icon displayed in yabar also changes based on how much battery is left.

 monitor_workspaces.py -- Displays the open workspaces.
 Uses i3ipc.

+gifenc -- Script used to create GIFs out of screen recording.
+Found at http://blog.pkh.me/p/21-high-quality-gif-with-ffmpeg.html